Techcyte/devkit/docs/guides/bulk-import-tool/index.md

-# Techcyte: Bulk Import Tool
+# Techcyte: Bulk Scan Import Tool

 ## I. Introduction
 The Bulk Import Tool is a utility provided to Techcyte users as a way to upload scanned image files.
 This tool supports DICOM, SVS, and TIFF uploads with optional metadata de-identification.
 De-identification occurs on the user's machine - no data is uploaded to Techcyte until the final upload page.